yandthj/HPC/docs/Documentation/Applications/LBMcfd.md

 parent: Applications
 ---

-# Lattice Boltzmann Method based CFD Applications: M-Star, marbles, Ansys Discovery
+# Lattice Boltzmann Method based CFD Applications: M-Star, MARBLES, Ansys Discovery
 <!---
 **Documentation:** [ link to documentation](https://nrel.gov)
 -->

-The Lattice Boltzmann Method (LBM) is a novel and unique simulation method whose meshless and exact conservation combines the best parts of the immersed boundary method and the finite volume method, without the hassle of mesh generation.
+The Lattice Boltzmann Method (LBM) is a novel and unique simulation method whose meshless algorithm and exact conservation combines the best parts of the immersed boundary method and the finite volume method, without the hassle of mesh generation.
 The method completely does away with spatial discretisation in favour of advection of particles with pre-determined discrete velocities such that they hop to lattice sites on a structured grid.
-Consequently, the method does not incur any errors due to numerical dissipation or dispersion, thereby ensuring conservation of globally conserved properties like mass and total energy.
-The time discretisation is done with the trapezoidal rule, which results into transient simualations with second order accuracy in time.
 The LBM has been successfully applied to a range of problems in fluid dynamics including but not limited to transitional flows, flows involving complex moving geometries, compressible flows, multiphase flows, rarefied gases, combustion, electrochemical devices etc..

 Its meshfree nature makes it very convenient to handle and resolve complex geomtries such as cracks and porous microstructures.
 The algorithmically simple nature of the LBM which consists of hopping of particles by a pre-determined distance followed by a local update for time increment makes the solver trivial to implement on a GPU, which results into very fast and scalable solvers that can be used as a data generators in a machine learning pipeline.

 ![alt text](LBMcfd_metadata/lbmAlgo.png)

-The LBM is a recast of fluid dynamics into a fully discrete kinetic system for the populations $f_i(\mathbf{x},t)$ of particles, which are associated with the discrete velocities $\mathbf{c}_i$ fitting into a regular space-filling lattice.
-As a result, the kinetic equations for the populations $f_i(\mathbf{x},t)$ follow a simple algorithm of `"stream along links $\mathbf{c}_i$ and collide at the nodes $\mathbf{x}$ in discrete time $t$".
 The method computes a discrete version of the Boltzmann transport equation, which mathematically describes the state of the fluid with a Gaussian distribution in the velocity space with its mean representing the local fluid velocity and the variance representing the local energy of the fluid.
 The dynamics of the fluid then evolve with a streaming-relaxation equation for these probability distribution functions.
-The probablistic nature of the method makes it a gateway to quantum computing for CFD.
+The probablistic nature of the method makes it a gateway to [quantum computing for CFD](https://blogs.nvidia.com/blog/ansys-dcai-quantum-computing/).